 Anticipate and address errors that arise when fractions are placed in context and illustrated with models.

-A cartoon that explores how much turkey to serve is coupled with a full-page activity sheet.
+A cartoon exploring a problem about negatives and positives is coupled with a full-page activity sheet.

-A cartoon involving number theory is coupled with a full-page activity sheet.
+A cartoon exploring a problem about salaries, wages, and percentages is coupled with a full-page activity sheet.